TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 :url: https://embed.grasple.com/exercises/20dd219a-35f3-48d7-ad9d-35038047336b?id=92586
 :label: grasple_exercise_8_3_7
 :dropdown:
-:description: To compute an SVD for a a matrix $A$ with orthogonal columns.
+:description: To compute an SVD for a matrix $A$ with orthogonal columns.
 ::::